john-hawthorne/time-capsule-ui/TTD.md

 [ ] Modify scheduler to update when a new date is selected [ ] Changing the schedule date in Add Schedule needs to update the task name inputs [ ] Rename AddModal
-[ ] Add Task Type within Add Task Modal
+[-] Add Task Type within Add Task Modal (only one modal displays? doesn't look like there can be two modals displayed at the time time?)
+[X] Improve task type component styling
 [X] Update Task type after adding task
 [X] Update Task Type after adding manual task
 [X] Update Task type after updating task